Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 If you are lucky, the landlord will invite you to see the apartment.
 Arrive early and bring all the required documents.
 It might be a private visit (just you), or an open visit (many other people).

-Do not go to mass viewings.
+Do not go to mass viewings with more than 40 people.
 They are a waste of time.[^20]

 You can usually apply for the apartment during your visit.